Click here to submit a Bulletin Note using our online form.

 ST. BRIGID WIDOW AND WIDOWER SUPPORT/SOCIAL GROUP: First and third Mondays; dinner at 6:30 p.m.; St. Brigid Church, 3400 Old Alabama Road, Johns Creek, in Corbett Hall.
 The group is open to all widows and widowers who would enjoy the dinner meetings.
 The focus is providing comfortable social events for those whose lives have changed because of loss of a spouse.
 Contact: 678-393-0060, ext.
 814, or email@example.com.

-ST. CATHERINE’S WIDOWED HELPING OTHERS: First Thursday of the month; 6 p.m.; St. Catherine of Siena Church, 1618 Ben King Road, NW, Kennesaw.
-WHO invites men and women who are widowed to join this support and social ministry.
-The group meets for food, fun and fellowship in room 316/317.
-Contact: 770-833-8088 or email@example.com.
+ST. CATHERINE OF SIENA WIDOWED HELPING OTHERS: First Thursdays, 6 p.m.; St. Catherine of Siena Church, 1618 Ben King Road, Kennesaw.
+The St Catherine of Siena WHO (Widowed Helping Others) Ministry invites widows and widowers to join them for fellowship, support, dinner and activities.
+The group meets in room 316.
+Contact: firstname.lastname@example.org or 770-833-8088.

-GRIEFSHARE: Begins Wed., May 3; 7-9 p.m.; Holy Trinity Church, 101 Walt Banks Road, Peachtree City, in the Faith Formation Building.
+GRIEFSHARE: Wednesdays; 7-9 p.m.; 13-week session began May 3; Holy Trinity Church, 101 Walt Banks Road, Peachtree City, in the Faith Formation Building.
 GriefShare is a non-denominational Christ-centered grief recovery group for those who have experienced the death of someone dear to them.
 A DVD program features leading grief recovery experts.
 In addition hear real-life stories of people who have lost a loved one.
 Listen to and share with others in a supportive and understanding Christian group environment.
-The summer session runs for 13 weeks.
 Each session is self-contained.
-Contact: Tom McBrayer at 404-797-2488 to preregister.
+Contact: Tom McBrayer at 404-797-2488.

 ST. IGNATIUS OF LOYOLA TOASTMASTERS: Mondays; 7 p.m.; Holy Trinity Church, 101 Walt Banks Road, Peachtree City.
 Meeting begins promptly at 7:15 p.m.
 By regularly giving speeches, gaining feedback, leading teams and guiding others to achieve their goals in a supportive atmosphere, leaders emerge from the St. Ignatius of Loyola Toastmasters program.
 Every Toastmasters journey begins with a single speech.
 During their journey, people learn to tell their faith stories.
 They listen and answer.
 They find their path to faith-filled leadership.
 Contact: Debra Philbert, club president, at email@example.com to confirm meeting schedule.